prody/ProDy/doc/examples/proteins/parsepdb.rst

 Header data
 -------------------------------------------------------------------------------

-PDB parser can be used to extract header data from PDB files: as follows:
+PDB parser can be used to extract header data from PDB files as follows:

 >>> atoms, header = parsePDB('1mkp', header=True)